Melodifestivalen 2020: Competing entries

 The twenty-eight competing entries were announced to the public during a press conference on 26 November 2019.
 On 2 February 2020, it was announced that Thorsten Flinck would be disqualified from the competition due to the fact that criminal charges of unlawful threat and vandalism had been filed against him.
-One day later, Jan Johansen was announced as his replacement.
+The following day, Jan Johansen was announced as his replacement.

 Heats

 Heat 1

 The first heat took place on 1 February 2020 in the Saab Arena in Linköping.
 More than 454,000 SEK was collected for Radiohjälpen.

 Heat 2

 The second heat took place on 8 February 2020 in the Scandinavium arena in Gothenburg.

 Heat 3

 The third heat took place on 15 February 2020 in the Coop Norrbotten Arena in Luleå.

 Heat 4

 The fourth heat took place on 22 February 2020 in the Malmö Arena in Malmö.

 Second Chance

 The Second Chance round (Andra chansen) took place on 29 February 2020 in the Stiga Sports Arena in Eskilstuna.
 This was the first time in the history of the competition that Eskilstuna hosted a Melodifestivalen round.